Accounts Payable Definition

 Accounts Payable Software

-Companies use Accounts Payable software to automate manual accounts payable processes like GL-coding, invoice approvals, notifications, and duplicate invoice identification.
-Accounts Payable software provides visibility into current liabilities, processes and improves control over financial information.
-Accounts Payable software is also referred to as accounts payable automation software or AP automation software.
+Companies use accounts payable software to automate manual AP processes like GL-coding, invoice approvals, notifications, and duplicate invoice identification.
+Accounts payable software provides visibility into current liabilities, processes and improves control over financial information.
+The software used in AP is also referred to as accounts payable automation software or AP automation software.